msgrigorovich/GravityCat/README.md

 * Platformer;
 * Side-runner;

-> Projuct title is GravtityCat
+> Projuct title is GravityCat

 This is a story about a cat in Japan setting who is trying to escape from... not yet thought of (_but have ideas_).